Sasmita4/Spring_Cloud_Microservice_Case_Study/README.md

 # spring-cloud-microservice
-This Case Study Contains the use cases microservice components (Eureka Naming Server, ZipKin, Zuul, Hystrix, Multiple Service Intercommunication)
+This Case Study Contains the use cases of microservice components (Eureka Naming Server, ZipKin, Zuul, Hystrix, Multiple Service Intercommunication)